Flechette

-A flechette or fléchette (/fleɪˈʃɛt/ fle-SHET-') is a pointed, fin-stabilized steel projectile.
+A flechette or fléchette (/fleɪˈʃɛt/ flay-SHET) is a pointed, fin-stabilized steel projectile.
 The name comes from French fléchette (from flèche), meaning "little arrow" or "dart".
 They have been used as ballistic weapons since World War I. Delivery systems and methods of launching flechettes vary, from a single shot to thousands in a single explosive round.
 The use of flechettes as antipersonnel weapons has been controversial; however, in war, it is not prohibited by the Hague Convention.

 Air-dropped

 The weapons were designed to be dropped from an aircraft.
 They contained no explosive charge but as they fell they developed significant kinetic energy making them lethal and able to easily penetrate soft cover such as jungle canopy, several inches of sand or light armor.